steveicarus/iverilog/Documentation/usage/vvp_flags.rst

   determine the return types of user-defined system functions.
 If specified at compile-time, there is no need to specify them again here.

+* -n
+  This flag makes $stop or a <Control\-C> a synonym for $finish.
+It can be used to give the program a more meaningful interface when running in a non-interactive environment.

+* -N
+  This flag does the same thing as "-n", but results in an exit code of 1 if the stimulation calls $stop.
+It can be used to indicate a simulation failure when running a testbench.

 * -q

   Enable quiet mode.
 This suppresses all output to <stdout> sent via MCD